phantombuster/nickjs/README.md

   // Manipulate the element here
   // for example with a click() or evaluate()
 } catch(err) {
   console.log("Oh no!
-Even after 5s, the element was still not visible. " + err) nick.exit(1)
+Even after 5s, the element was still not visible:", err) }
-}
 ```